-8.10.3 In light of the Strategic Plan policies on protecting the countryside, the proposals seek to promote the development of those sites within Existing Settlement Boundaries first.
+In light of the Strategic Plan policies on protecting the countryside, the proposals seek to promote the development of those sites within Existing Settlement Boundaries first.
 The reason being, as a potential intrusion into the countryside in the form of an urban extension, it is only justified because of the need identified in the Employment Land Review (which does not include Retail).
 The use of land in the urban extension for employment land is therefore restricted to 'core' uses.

-The development of the following site, which is outside Existing Settlement Boundaries and designated as Industrial Land (Specific Site) will only be supported for the following uses: Manufacturing; Warehousing and Distribution; Office (subject to compliance with Strategic Plan Business Policy 7) and where it can be demonstrated:
+The development of the following site, which is outside Existing Settlement Boundaries and designated as Industrial Land (Specific Site) will only be supported for the following uses: Manufacturing,; Warehousing and Distribution,; Office (subject to compliance with Strategic Plan Business Policy 7) and where it can be demonstrated:

 - that sufficient infrastructure exists, or can be provided prior to the development being brought into use, to allow the development to function and to avoid any unacceptable impact on wider networks; - that the proposal will not have any unacceptable environmental impacts (including any significant landscape impacts); - that the development could not reasonably and acceptably be accommodated on the sites set out under Employment Proposal 2; and - the proposal is informed by a coherent masterplanned approach (which includes consideration the safeguarding of the route of the high-pressure gas pipeline to the South of Cooil Road).
+(M15)

 Notwithstanding Strategic Plan Business Policy 5, retail development (including bulky goods) on this site will not be supported.
+(Next 2 tables to be combined)

-Area Site ID Net Employment Development (hectares) Contribution to Target (hectares)

-South of Cooil BE002 9.3 7.44 5.21
+Area Site ID Site Size (hectares) Net Employment Development (hectares) Contribution to Target (hectares) South of Cooil Road /Kewaigue (M16) BE002 part 9.3 7.44 5.21 TOTAL 9.3 7.44 5.21

-Road/Kewaigue part

-TOTAL 9.3 7.44 5.21